Impact

 The baffling part here is that you can pay less on average and get a fully equipped Partner ecosystem platform like PartnerStack (they even offer discounts if you're early on and haven't raised much yet).
 Or a simple affiliate tracking solution like FirstPromoter for mid–high 4-figures per year.
 It just makes no sense on any front to go with Impact.

-My guess as to why B2B SaaS companies are even considering Impact is because most partner managers (or operations/growth people that are thrown into and affiliate/referral marketing strategy) are just so overwhelmed by all the solutions out there, and don't quite know the distinction between each solution (P.S. we explained the differences in more detail here because it is super confusing until you understand all the terminology).
+My guess as to why B2B SaaS companies are even considering Impact is because most partner managers (or operations/growth people that are thrown into and affiliate/referral marketing strategy) are just so overwhelmed by all the solutions out there, and don't quite know the distinction between each solution (P.S. we explained the differences in our best affiliate marketing software writeup because it is super confusing until you understand all the terminology).

 At the end of the day, if I love your software enough to want to promote it and you send me over to your affiliate program and it happens to be Impact, I'm sorry but you're just not going to get much from us or other larger affiliates/partners.
 It's just a pain to deal with, and we just don't trust the affiliate tracking capabilities of it at the end of they day.
 That's what happens when your foundation wasn't built for SaaS companies.